luckboy/toyroot/README.md

         ./disk.sh --name=myprofile # generate disk image for your profile
         ./play --name=myprofile --disk # run system on disk image for your profile

 You also create the specific files of the /etc directory for any profile.
 Any profile can have the system configuration at the profile/&lt;profile name&gt; directory.
-This build system has two default profiles:
+This build system has three default profiles:

   * root - profile for hard disk
+  * initrd - profile for initrd
   * iso - profile for CDROM

 Example: